dashed-slug/wallets/readme.txt

 = Premium plugin extensions available today =

-Premium [dashed-slug](https://www.dashed-slug.net) members enjoy unlimited access to all the premium extensions to this plugin (as well as extensions to the [SVG Logo and Text Effects](https://wordpress.org/plugins/slate/) FREE WordPress plugin).
+Premium [dashed-slug](https://www.dashed-slug.net) members enjoy unlimited access to all the premium extensions to this plugin.

 Here are all the currently available premium app extensions to the Bitcoin and Altcoin Wallets FREE WordPress plugin: